Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Experiments: Offline RL with Exogenous Information

 \textbf{Visualizing Reconstructions}.
 Having learnt a representation, we can train a decoder over it to minimize the reconstruction loss given the original observation.
 Such reconstructions would therefore measure how much information in the original observation is preserved in the representation, and thus act as a metric for evaluating the quality of representations.
 We compare such reconstructions in~\pref{fig:recons} for the cheetah domain where the exogenous noise comes from a video playing in the background.
 Notably, \methodname is able to remove most background information while keeping the relevant body pose information intact.
-On the other hand, \textsc{DRIML} performs contrastive comparisons between states in a given trajectory and is not able to remove exogenous information quite as well. \textsc{DrQ} is able to remove exogenous noise but is unable to learn the controller state.
+On the other hand, \textsc{DRIML} performs contrastive comparisons between states in a given trajectory and is not able to remove exogenous information quite as well. \textsc{DrQ} is able to remove exogenous noise but is unable to learn the agent-centric state.
+Besides such qualitative differences in the learnt representations, we provide quantitative results showing how \methodname learns to remove exogenous information while retaining endogenous information in Appendix~\ref{app:quant-analysis}.